-The success of Will Bike 4 Food wouldn’t be possible without the on-going support of our dedicated volunteers.
-They are the vital life blood of every aspect of the event — from the weeks and months leading up to WB4F, right down to all the activities throughout the day, volunteers are what make #WB4F happen.
+The success of Will Bike 4 Food wouldn’t be possible without the ongoing support of dedicated volunteers like you!
+From the weeks and months leading up to the event, right down to all the activities throughout the day, volunteers are what make #WB4F happen.

 Volunteering is a great way to support Will Bike 4 Food for those who are unable to ride at the event.
 If you would like to make a difference to a family in need in Western Massachusetts, and have the time to give and enthusiasm to share, then volunteering is the perfect opportunity.